-Active Laser SpectrometrySpectrometry inlcudes a broad range of technologies that measure electromagetic spectra.
-These include energy emitted by the flare itself (such as infra red radiation) or how the flare interacts with… uses a tuneable laser to monitor atmospheric pollutants, including methane.
+Active Laser SpectrometrySpectrometry is the observation and measurement of wavelengths of light or other electromagnetic radiation.
+Once a range of wavelengths, or a spectrum, for a gas mixture has been measured, by… uses a tuneable laser to monitor atmospheric pollutants, including methane.
 The laser is directed into the area of interest and back scatter creates by aerosols and pollutants negates the need for a reflector.

 Systems can operate over large distances (up to 1km in real time) and differentiate between multiple plumes and sources, but may be limited for field applications because of the size and complexity of the equipment.